 These modernist textile designs translate elegantly into needlepoint art for your contemporary home!

-Inspired by the eloquent simplicity of Japanese designs from the 1920’s, ZIVA offers two minimalist designs for creating textile art.
+Inspired by the eloquent simplicity of Japanese designs from the 18th century to the 1920’s, ZIVA offers five minimalist designs for creating textile art.

 Exquisite texture and style for today’s interiors!

 CREATIVE STITCHES ...
 A CHANCE TO MAKE YOUR NEEDLEPOINT ART UNIQUE

 To give these painterly designs your own originality and creativity, your ZIVA Kit will include varied suggestions of the types of threads and decorative stitches you could use (with instructions).

 A chance to create a unique piece of needlepoint art!

 The stitches you use, your choices in making-up the final tapestry and the décor of your home will all contribute in creating textile art with flair and individuality.

 For making-up, talk to a professional framer or upholsterer or work with a needlepoint shop that specializes in finishing.
 (Not all do.)

 You’ve worked long and hard to create a beautiful piece of needlework, so find someone who has experience in how you want to finish it.